Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Metro Liceu (L3) or Catalunya (Rambla Exit – L3)

-If you continue along Las Ramblas Promenade, you will eventually pass a small turn that will take you to Plaza Real.
-Plaza Real (Catalan: Plaça Reial) invites you to relax a little before you continue your walk.
+If you continue to follow the Las Ramblas promenade, you will eventually pass a small turn-off that leads you to the Plaza Real.
+Plaza Real (Catalan: Plaça Reial) invites you to take a short break just a few meters outside the tourist crowds of Les Rambles.
+Here, you will also find plenty of restaurants, cafes, and bars.

-El Gòtic (Barrio Gótico)
+El Gòtic (Barrio Gótico) – Barcelona’s Gothic Quarter

 Katedrale Barcelona, Barrio Gotico